pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetAvionicsBrightnessRheo>`__ :index:`XPLMGetAvionicsBrightnessRheo`

-.. py:function:: setAvionicsBrightnessRheo(avionicsID, brightness)
+.. py:function:: setAvionicsBrightnessRheo(avionicsID, brightness) -> None

-  Sets the brightness for the device

   :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
   :param float brightness: ratio 0= dark, 1= full brightness

-  :return: None
+  Sets the brightness for the device

   For devices bound to the current aircraft, this is a shortcut to setting the brightness rheostat value from dataref array ``sim/cockpit2/switches/instrument_brightness_ratio``, using the appropriate index into the array.